dgc-cgn/CAS-Digital-Trade-Documentation/scheme/objects/obj-verifiable-identifier.md

 ## Verifiable Identifier

-A **verifiable identitifier (VID)** is an address or identifier that is verifiably bound to at least one set of cryptographic keys that are discoverable via an **associated disovery protocol.**
+* A **verifiable identitifier (VID)** is an address or identifier that is verifiably bound to at least one set of cryptographic keys that are discoverable via an **associated disovery protocol.**

-A VID does not necessarily need to change (i.e., can remain the same) when the controller’s key(s) are rotated or network endpoint(s) are updated.
+* A VID does not necessarily need to change (i.e., can remain the same) when the controller’s key(s) are rotated or network endpoint(s) are updated.

-An **associated discovery protocol** for VIDS allows entities to locate, retrieve, and authenticate public identifiers and system endpoints associated with a particular VID.
+* An **associated discovery protocol** for VIDS allows entities to locate, retrieve, and authenticate public identifiers and system endpoints associated with a particular VID.
 The discovery protocol ensures the integrity and authenticity of the identifier information through cryptographic proofs and is intended to reduce potential spoofing or fraudulent activities, and to promotes a seamless, secure exchange of information among peers without relying on central authorities or intermediaries.

-A VID may be implemented using a variety of schemes, standards and specifications.
-A non-exhaustive list is provided below:

 * VIDs may be issued via a **centralized** or **decentralized** system.
 This distinction should have no bearing on the assessing the technical format of the VID.
 However, the centralized/decentralized distinction may have implications on the management, recognition or use of the VID within a certain context.
 This context should be well understood as it may impact the overall assessment.

 * Decentralizeds VIDs may be further distinguished as **non-autonomous identifiers** or **autonomous identifiers**.
 As in the previous point, this may or may not have implications on the assessment.

+* A VID may be implemented using a variety of schemes, standards and specifications.

 ## Object of Conformity Criteria